anissharip/web-1/readme.txt

 Jack Webster (jw30g11)
 Antigoni Kritioti (ak5e14)

-In our application for the Web Architecture assignment, we developed web pages that allow a client to create, update, get, delete a new question.
-These HTTP verbs also apply to the answering of a question, as well as the ability to comment on both a question and answer.

-Users can run the application in a browser to achieve these functions through our GUI.
-Users can also test the functions by running CURL commands.

 Runing the application:
 The testing server system is Ubuntu Server LTS 14.04.1, which have Node and SQLite installed.